rdpeng/rprogdatascience/manuscript/control.md

 they do have their uses.
 The only way to exit a `repeat` loop is to call `break`.

-One possible paradigm might be in an iterative algorith where you may be searching for a solution and you don't want to stop until you're close enough to the solution.
+One possible paradigm might be in an iterative algorithm where you may be searching for a solution and you don't want to stop until you're close enough to the solution.
 In this kind of situation, you often don't know in advance how many iterations it's going to take to get